wp-plugins/wp-grins-ssl/readme.txt

 == Description ==

 WP Grins SSL will provide clickable smilies for both the post form in the admin interface and the comments form of your blog.
 WP Grins SSL is a fork of WP Grins Lite, which is a fork of WP grins, and uses the lighter footprint of the jQuery library.
-It also allows for use on a site using [Administration over SSL](http://codex.wordpress.org/Administration_Over_SSL).
+It also allows for use on a site using [Administration over SSL](http://codex.wordpress.org/Administration_Over_SSL) or not, auto-detecting which is why and displaying either way.

+Tested on Single Site and MultiSite!

 == Installation ==